 7. Get glowing!

-Keep in mind that these are the basics.
+Keep in mind that these are the basics on.
 Not all cleansers are created equal for all skin types.
-Oily skin will need a cleanser that helps regulate oil production, like our Rosewater and Bamboo Cleansing Stick.
-And dry skin demands more hydration, which you’ll find in our Cactus and Hibiscus Water Cleansing Stick.
+Oily skin will need a cleanser that helps regulate oil production, like our Rosewater and Bamboo Cleansing Sticks.
+And dry skin demands more hydration, which you’ll find in Hydrating Watermelon Daily Cleanser.

 The Great Debate of Day vs. Night